 The European Approach: A Model for the Future?

-Europe has been a forerunner in applying these technological and logistical changes.
-Designated parking zones for scooters, speed limits, and even parking fines for companies who fail to keep their vehicles in line have become common.
+European capitals have been a forerunner in applying these changes.
+Designated parking zones for scooters, speed limits, and even parking fines for companies who fail to keep their vehicles in line, have become common.

 But the real game-changer is how cities are leaning into IoT.
-The combination of physical infrastructure (like parking zones) with digital infrastructure (like IoT monitoring) has created a balance between availability and responsibility, setting a standard that other cities worldwide could follow.
+The combination of physical infrastructure with digital tools has created a balance between availability and responsibility.
+IoT, bikeshare and scooter schemes are evolving from “commons” to managed services.